Skip to content

 Preparation & Hygiene

-• Lubrication: Use saliva, flavored lube, or water-based lubricant to reduce friction (especially for longer sessions).
+• Lubrication: Saliva, flavored lube, or water-based products can enhance comfort, especially for longer sessions.

 Special Considerations